 We’re here to help you!

 All Augusta County Library locations provides staff to assist you with your information needs.
 You can contact the library by phone or in person.
 If you prefer, you can also submit a question via our online form.

 We can also point you in the direction of some reliable online resources.
 See the links below to get started using our library databases or to find authoritative websites that might be of help.

 Need homework help or some reliable information for your paper that’s due tomorrow?
 Be sure to check out our Literati Reference database for credible, authoritative resources.
-(Valid library card number required.)
+Free from any internet computer with a valid ACL library card.

 For our genealogists out there!
 You can have free access to our library subscription when you visit any ACL location.
 Discover long lost relatives, look at original documents, and find out more about your family.